 In 2010, I read Dr. Philip Pallister’s memoirs about his life in Boulder, Montana.
-As a small town general practitioner, as the doctor for the state’s institution for people with disabilities, and as a doctor who became immersed in the field of genetics, his story captivated me and I began to wonder more.
+As a small town general practitioner, as the doctor for the state’s institution for people with disabilities, and as a clinical practitioner who became immersed in the field of genetics, his story captivated me and I began to wonder more.
 This began my exciting new research project on his life and Montana’s care of people with disabilities from the state’s creation of the School for the Deaf, Blind, and “Feeble-Minded” in 1893 to the present.
 I have since spent time in Boulder talking with Dr. Pallister, touring the institution, and visiting the Boulder Heritage Center.
 I have also done research at the state historical society and conducted numerous interviews.
-I am now in the process of writing a two-part article and a book on this topic.
+For Dr. Pallister’s story, see my article, “‘We Had to Start Treating Them as Human Beings’: Dr. Philip Pallister, Clinical Genetics and the Montana State Training School, 1940s-1970s” in Montana: Magazine of Western History, 2017.

 My work on Montana builds on my previous book, A More Perfect Union: Holistic Worldviews and the Transformation of American Culture after World War II.This monograph uncovers a strong communal, holistic, and often utopian sensibility in American society that both challenged the logic of the Cold War and contributed to the twentieth century’s most powerful social movements from civil rights to environmentalism to the counterculture.
 I illustrate this through a careful analysis of individuals who embraced and articulated a holistic vision of the world and put it into practice in their various places of work: nature writer and zoologist Rachel Carson; structural engineer R. Buckminster Fuller; civil rights leader Martin Luther King, Jr.; humanistic psychologist Abraham Maslow; and Jesuit priest and paleontologist Pierre Teilhard de Chardin.
 It ends with a chapter on the Esalen Institute in California, a Western place where holistic understandings and practices took hold.